github-tools/github-release-notes/README.md

 #### Help 🤖 to write wondeful stuff (issues)

-In order to have spliendid generated release notes, we reccomend to follow these convensions:
+In order to have splendidly generated release notes, we recommend to follow these conventions:

 1. Start the title with a verb (e.g. Change header styles)
 2. Use the imperative mood in the title (e.g. Fix, not Fixed or Fixes header styles)